MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-set-up-non-deductible-vat.md

 ---
     title: How to Set Up Non-Deductible VAT
-    description: You can calculate VAT amounts for specific types of expenses which can be partially declared as VAT.
+    description: You can calculate VAT amounts for specific types of expenses that can be partially declared as VAT.

     services: project-madeira
     documentationcenter: ''